 Driving on Old Fall River Road

 Fall River Road is a one way road that is primarily gravel.
 The speed limit is 15 miles per hour, and motorists need to pay close attention to the road’s frequent turns.
 The road is also very narrow and does not have any guardrails.
+At the end of the route is Fall River Pass.

 Seasonality – Old Fall River Road is closed in the winter.
 In normal years, the road will open in June and close around mid-November.